neoforged/Documentation/docs/resources/reloadlisteners.md

     private final Map<Identifier, MyObject> values = new HashMap<>();

     private MyReloadListener() {
         // Add a super call here.
-The parameters are the codec
+The parameters are the codec (assuming MyObject.CODEC to be a Codec<MyObject>)
         // and a FileToIdConverter, see the FileToIdConverter section below. super(MyObject.CODEC, FileToIdConverter.json("mymod/my_listener"));
     }

     @Override
-    protected void apply(Map<Identifier, MyObject> map, ResourceManager resourceManager, ProfilerFiller profiler) {
+    protected void apply(Map<Identifier, MyObject> preparations, ResourceManager resourceManager, ProfilerFiller profiler) {
-        // Clear out the old values.
+        // Clear out the old values and add our new ones. values.clear();
-        values.clear();
-        // In the most simple implementation, blindly add all the values we get into the map.
-        // If needed, you can perform validations, duplicate removal or similar here. values.putAll(map);
+        values.putAll(preparations);
     }

     // Provide access to the values in whatever way you deem necessary.
 For example: